 A camera with a good long lens may be the best piece of equipment you take on this trek.
 Photo ops include native parakeets, flamingos, and wild goats.
 Other than that, take food and drinks, plus your always-ready snorkel gear for a day of exploration.
 Click here to see the park on a map.

-1 Great Place to Stay: El Pueblo Villas
+1 Great Place for Families to Stay on Bonaire: El Pueblo Villas

 The villas are located a few miles north of the city of Kralendijk in a private and quiet community.
 The villas perch atop cliffs, but access to the shore for ocean fun is a short drive away.